 Using a watercolor I made a few years ago and a couple of scenes of my backyard chickens, I made this haiku video last weekend.
 I used Adobe Premiere Pro to edit and color-correct.

-Digital Storytelling of the Pacific Northwest is the daughter of Media Poetry Studio, an arts-based educational program for teen girls that started in 2014.
+Girls’ Voices Matter is the daughter of Media Poetry Studio, an arts-based educational program for teen girls that started in 2014.
 Here’s the story of how Media Poetry Studio came to be:

 In the Spring of 2014, California Bay Area Poets Laureate Erica Goss, Jennifer Swanton Brown and David Perez had an epiphany while discussing their plans as community poets.
 We wanted to reach out to young people, to involve them in creative writing, and make opportunities for them in the literary arts.
 Over several discussions, we developed a two-week summer camp for teen girls, one where they learned how to make short films based on their own poems.
 We called it Media Poetry Studio, and our students’ work can be viewed here.